The-ARJ/LabProjects/README.md

 8. Write a Python program which accepts the radius of a circle from the user and compute the area. (area of circle = PI * r2)
 9. Write a python program to find sum of the first n positive integers.
 sum = (n*(n+1))/2
-10. Write a Python program to convert seconds to day, hour, minutes and seconds.